What does a Golf Cart Mechanic do?

 Responsibilities:

-- Perform routine maintenance on golf carts, including oil changes, tire checks, and fluid level assessments.
+- Perform routine maintenance and repairs on golf carts, including engine maintenance, brake adjustments, and tire changes.

-- Collaborate with team members to manage inventory of parts and tools.
+- Collaborate with other team members to ensure smooth operations and timely completion of maintenance tasks.

 Qualifications